Mexico in the OTI Festival 1982: Official album

 Las 10 triunfadoras del Festival OTI 82 is the official compilation album of the eleventh edition of the Mexican National OTI Festival, released by Gamma in 1982.
 The vinyl LP features the studio version of the ten songs qualified for the final.

 At the OTI Festival

 On 27 November 1982, the OTI Festival was held at the Coliseo Amauta in Lima, Peru, hosted by Panamericana Televisión, and broadcast live throughout Ibero-America.
 Enrique Guzmán performed "Con y por amor" in position 6, with Julio Jaramillo conducting the event's orchestra, and placing fourth with 22 points, tying with the entries from Argentina and Costa Rica, out of 21 competing entries.

 Voting

-Each participating broadcaster assembled a jury who awarded 5–1 points to their five favourite songs in order of preference.
+Each participating broadcaster appointed a juror who awarded 5–1 points to his five favourite songs in order of preference.
+The Mexican juror was Raúl Velasco.